goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** `eval` is evil as it allows executing custom JavaScript code during run time.
 This is not just a performance concern but also an important security concern due to malicious JavaScript code that may be sourced from user input.
 Another language feature that should be avoided is `new Function` constructor. `setTimeout` and `setInterval` should never be passed dynamic JavaScript code either.

-**Otherwise:** Malicious JavaScript code finds a way into text passed into `eval` or other real-time evaluating JavaScript language functions, and will gain complete access to JavaScript permissions on the page.
+**Иначе:** Malicious JavaScript code finds a way into text passed into `eval` or other real-time evaluating JavaScript language functions, and will gain complete access to JavaScript permissions on the page.
 This vulnerability is often manifested as an XSS attack.

 🔗 [**Read More: Avoid JavaScript eval statements**](/sections/security/avoideval.md)